plr108-zz/web-perf/README.md

 * CSS and JavaScript files have been minified.
 See source/views/css and source/views/js for the unminified versions.

 ### JavaScript Packages Used

-#### [npm](https://www.npmjs.com/) and the following packages were used in this project.
-Note: to reduce the size of this repository, only the gulpfile.js and package.json used are included in this repository.
+Note: For simplicity and due to file size limitations, only the gulpfile.js and package.json used are included in this repository.
+If you wish to use the gulpfile, the resources listed below must be installed.

+[npm](https://www.npmjs.com/) was used to install all packages used in this project.

 * [gulp](https://www.npmjs.com/package/gulp): The stream building system.
-Please see gulpfile.js for examples of how gulp was used to execute the various npm resources used as a part of completing this project.
+Please see gulpfile.js for examples of how gulp was used to execute the packages used as a part of completing this project.

 * [gulp-imagemin](https://www.npmjs.com/package/gulp-imagemin): used to compress images